cjepson/dcrticketbuyer/README.md

 # you have enough DCR to be able to strongly move
 # the average price.
 pricetarget=0.0

+# Determine the average price of the ticket using any
+# of the following methods:
+#   pool: use the average price in the ticket pool
+#   vwap: use the volume weighted average price
+#   dual: use the average of both the pool and VWAP
+#
+# Default: vwap
+avgpricemode=vwap

+# The number of blocks from the current chain tip
+# to use in the calculation of the ticket volume
+# weighted average price.
+The default is 2880, or
+# 10 days on mainnet.
+avgpricevwapdelta=2880

 ###################################
 ### Ticket and Transaction Fees ###